MicrosoftDocs/power-platform/power-platform/admin/about-powerapps-perapp.md

 > [!NOTE]
 > - Sharing an app with a user consumes the per app capacity.
-> - Each user is required to have a license.
+> - Each user is required to have a license to run an app.
 > - The consumption reporting for the per app license is a work in progress.
 Please check back for more details once the reporting is launched.

 ## Known issues